 Natural disasters, terror, violence, and hatred shatter millions of lives each year.
 Since 2005, UJA has invested $81 million to bring urgent relief to those on the ground and aid long term recovery.
 Our essential relationships with hundreds of nonprofits worldwide make us agile and ready to mobilize at a moment’s notice.

 Responding to the 2017 Natural Disasters

 Hurricanes Irma and Maria have taken a terrible toll on the people of Puerto Rico and the Caribbean.
-Millions are living without power, struggling with flooding, and suffering with medical needs.
 In Mexico, the recent earthquakes have caused unfathomable hardship and loss.
 And Hurricane Harvey left a path of destruction in Texas, while Florida copes with the aftermath of Irma.